fardinkamal62/iskul/README.md

 # Iskul
-A replica of my college's class room portal with added features and far better than the them.
+A replica of my college's class room portal where schools can take classes, exams.
+If you're familiar with online.udvash.com or edulive.edu-smart.info, this is exactly like them.
+I wrote it from scratch using PHP on server side and mysql database.

 I just did the back-end part.
 I don't know much HTML, CSS as you can see.
 I cordially welcome someone to do the front-end part